artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 ![](../images/getting-started/create-data-element.png)

 When a user selects your extension from the Extension dropdown, the Data Element Type dropdown is populated with any data element types supplied by your extension.
 The user can then map each data element to its source value.
 Data elements can then be used when building rules in the Data Element Change Event or Custom Code Event to trigger a rule to execute.
-A data element can also be used in the Data Element Condition, or other Conditions, Exceptions, or Actions in a rule.
+A data element can also be used in the Data Element Condition or other Conditions, Exceptions, or Actions in a rule.

 Once the data element is created (the mapping is set up), users can reference the source data simply by referencing the data element.
-If the source of the value ever changes (site re-designs, etc.) users only need update the mapping once in Data Collection and all the data elements will automatically receive the new source value.
+If the source of the value ever changes (site re-designs, etc.) users only need to update the mapping once in Data Collection and all the data elements will automatically receive the new source value.

 ### Rules